Lachlan-Mayne/english-notes/Lachlan's editing space/Maths Ultimate.md

 ![[Screenshot 2023-11-14 at 4.08.12 pm.png]]

 ## Trigonometric calculus
 For problems involving trigonometric variables, most differentiation forms are on the formula sheet.
-However, the [syllabus]([[)]] mentions
+However, the [syllabus](Maths%20Ultimate#MA-C2%20Differential%20Calculus) mentions using the chain rule to establish derivatives o

 # Functions
 #functions